Renting a lab in Switzerland

 All the equipment is available.
 For a small company like ours, this is a big advantage.
 We were able to start working right away.

-Damien Evéquoz, Co-founder and Scientist at Alpha Anomeric, Alpha Anomeric is focusing on developing therapies for Duchenne muscular dystrophy.
+Damien Evéquoz, Co-founder and Scientist at Alpha Anomeric.
+Focusing on developing therapies for Duchenne muscular dystrophy.

 But wait, what if you’d only stay for a limited time because your startup grows and you need a bigger lab for more people?